 What Is The Certified Nursing Aide Competency Exam?

 The Certified Nursing Aide Competency Exam is designed to prepare future CNAs to work in the medical field.
 The CNA exam also goes by the name of Nurse Aide Assessment Examination.
 An accredited CNA training program helps prepare students to successfully pass the exam.

 The CNA exam measures your skills and competencies.
 You’ll learn those skills while enrolled in a CNA certification program.
 It’s a good idea to keep all of your course materials to help you prepare for the test.
 Your instructors will provide you with study materials, and possibly administer practice tests to help you prepare.

 How Is The CNA Test Structured?

 The Certified Nursing Assistant exam is divided into two sections, a written examination and a clinical skills test.
 You must successfully pass both sections to earn certification.
 Each state has different rules regarding the CNA exam, so make sure you research your state’s requirements.

 We’ve broken down the exam to help you best prepare:

 CNA Exam: The Practical Section

-- Personal Care: Bathing and grooming patients is a large part of a CNA’s job.
-This skill is very likely to be tested in the clinical portion of the CNA exam.
+- Personal Care: Bathing and grooming patients is an important part of a CNA’s job.
+These skills will be assessed in the clinical portion of the CNA exam.

-- Use of Restorative Devices: You need to know how to use and help others use mobility aids, such as walkers, crutches, and prostheses, and devices that generally improve a patient’s functions or lifestyle, such as catheters or other bowel and urinary control or training fixtures.
+- Use of Restorative Devices: You need to know how to use and help others use mobility aids, such as walkers, crutches, and prostheses.
+You’ll also need to have knowledge of devices that generally improve a patient’s functions or lifestyle, such as catheters or other bowel and urinary control or training fixtures.